Aeolus96/Aeolus96/README.md

 I've been a Robotics Developer for over 10 years and I work with cutting-edge robotic systems, prototype hybrid and electric cars, and industrial 3D printers.
 I help companies transform ideas into successful products that make an impact.

-* 🏛️  I am currently pursuing a Computer Science graduate degree at [Lawrence Technological University](https://www.ltu.edu/) with a focus on Deep Learning and Neural Networks, Robotics Systems and Autonomous Driving
+* 🏛️  I am currently working at [Lawrence Technological University](https://www.ltu.edu/) as the Computer Science Robotics Research Lab Manager
-* 🚀  I'm currently working on Applied AI, Path Planning, and Software Architecture re-design for [Autonomous Vehicles @LTU](http://ltu-actor.github.io)
+* 🚀  I'm currently working on Applied AI, Scene Reconstruction & Perception, Navigation and Robotics Software
 * 🌍  I'm based in Detroit, Michigan, USA
 * ✉️  You can contact me at [devson.butani@gmail.com](mailto:devson.butani@gmail.com)